Caught in between

 Ancient Greek and Roman, but also Early Christian

 The figure that most obviously recalls the Ancient Greek and Roman world is the reclining nude next to the river (left).
 This figure isn’t part of the story of Rebecca and Eliezer, but serves as a personification of the source of the well’s water.
 Representations of rivers and other bodies of water as people were common in the classical world (see below).
 The figure’s sensuality is emphasized by her nudity and reclining pose, typical of Greek and Roman art.
-This stands in contrast to Rebecca’s heavily draped and fully-covered body, typical of Early Christian art.
+This stands in contrast to Rebecca’s heavily draped and fully-covered body (right), typical of Early Christian art.

 There are also elements of the illustration that recall Early Christian art, which is the earliest medieval art.
 The symbolic representation of the walled city, packed with rooftops and buildings that are not represented in a spatially consistent way, is typical of medieval art, as is the colonnade in miniature.
 Medieval artists weren’t interested in realistic, consistent representations of space, but were satisfied with the more symbolic representations that we see here.
 The folds of the clothing are also simplified and reduced.
 The figures appear to be more cartoon-like than portraits of actual people.